EricStratton/program-language-questionaire/README.md

-# Coding Language Placement Quiz
+# Code Language Placement Questionaire

-#### _This webpage supplies a quiz to help new coding students choose the right language for them to start, vs: 10/16/2020_
+#### _Multi-branch questionaire, vs: 10/23/2020_

 #### _Created by: Eric Stratton_

 ## Description

 This webpage contains a questionaire which gives users a score.
-Based on the user's score, they are directed to 1 of 3 different languages which would be the best suited language for them to start their coding journey with.
+Based on the user's score, they are directed to 1 of 3 different coding languages which would be the best suited language for them to begin their coding experience with.

 ## Setup/Instillation